mifi/twilio-caller/README.md

 # twilio-caller

-Tool for calling using twilio API from the browser.
-Useful for testing.
+Calling using twilio API from the browser.
+Useful for testing when developing phone calling based software.
 Uses `@twilio/voice-sdk`.

+## Quick start

 In twilio create a new number and an app, e.g. `twilio-caller` and link it to the number.
 Also create an [API key](https://console.twilio.com/us1/account/keys-credentials/api-keys).

-Then create a Function in Twilio with path `/twilio-caller/handle-call` and set the app's Webhook (Request URL) to the full URL of the Function.
+Then create a Function in Twilio with path `/twilio-caller/handle-call` and set the app's Webhook (Request URL) to the full URL of the function.
 This function will simply forward the call to `@twilio/voice-sdk` in the browser:

 ```js
 const assert = require('node:assert');